 Ensure expectations are on-point

 Will the study session be defined by Contracts, Civ Pro, Torts or something else?
 It’s best to set your plan based on what’s the most immediate focus.
 Then, designate a leader for each session who will present the big takeaways from each case and highlight important issues.
 The expectation should be that other group members ask questions, with answers coming from anyone in the group.

 This is a useful method for quickly identifying problem areas and concepts that can’t easily be explained.
 If the group remains in doubt about a particular case or topic, you can designate someone to go to office hours on the group’s behalf.

-This applies not only to doing the prep work for each session but also during each session.
-If one person disagrees with the group, we each have an obligation to speak up.
-This helps avoid “group think” and challenges each person to back up their claims.
+The first year in law school can be challenging.
+In addition to the camaraderie, your study group partners can help you set goals and hold you accountable to take action on them.
+Accountability applies not only to doing the prep work for each session but also during each session, and it’s a two-way street.
+If one person disagrees with the group, each member has an obligation to speak up.
+This helps challenge each person to back up their claims.

 The support you find in the study group setting just might be the extra push in the right direction you need to get (and stay) on track.
 Being held accountable is a great way to form good habits you will use again and again.